torvalds/linux/Documentation/bpf/kfuncs.rst

 1. Any relevant information for deprecated kfuncs is documented in the kfunc's kernel docs.
-This documentation will typically include the kfunc's expected remaining lifespan, a recommendation for new functionality that can replace the usage of the deprecated function (or an explanation as to why no such replacement exists), etc.
+This documentation will typically include the kfunc's expected remaining lifespan, a recommendation for new functionality that can replace the usage of the deprecated function (or an explanation as to why anal such replacement exists), etc.

 2. The deprecated kfunc is kept in the kernel for some period of time after it